Love how flowy this grass is

 Cherokee Sedge Grass, Carex Cherokeensis is a Deep Green Perennial

 The leaves are sharp, narrow, and a deep shade of green.
 Sedges have hedges, and Cherokee sedge grass is no exception.
 They are perennial, with leaves that can grow anywhere between 6 – 18 inches tall, with a spread ranging from 12 – 18 inches wide.
 They also have wheat-like seed spikes that develop during the fall season.
 They can bloom anytime between April and June.
-Their flowers are a modest shade of greenish-white, and not very significant in size.
+Their flowers are a subtle shade of greenish-white and not very significant in size.
 Despite their meek flowers, they make for great shade and foliage.

-Cherokee sedge grass is deer tolerant and does not have any critical disease concerns or insect issues.
-They are very hardy and low maintenance.
+Found in Virginia, North and South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana, Texas, Oklahoma, Arkansas, and Missouri; They require full sun to partly shaded conditions to thrive.
+They do well in medium to wet soil conditions and can plant alongside streams or ponds.
+Their tolerance of damp soil makes them ideal for rain gardens or as runoff buffers for streams.
+Cherokee sedge grass can act as a good border for open or woodland gardens.
+They are also great at adding body and volume to otherwise modest rock gardens.
+Cherokee sedge grass is deer tolerant and does not have any critical disease concerns or insect issues; They are very hardy and low maintenance.
 However, they are not resilient to cold winter temperatures.
 Thus it is necessary to cut the foliage down to the ground.
-This is done to avoid dealing dry hard yellow husks that may impede regrowth later.
+This is done to avoid dealing with dry hard yellow husks that may impede regrowth later.
 The leaves can grow back relatively quickly during the spring.
 As long as their roots are left untouched, Cherokee sedge grass will reliably grow back annually.